Neural Networks

 Comparison showing feedforward networks with linear data flow versus RNNs with feedback loops creating memory

-This recurrent connection allows the network to maintain a persistent state that functions like a compressed summary of everything it has seen so far.
-At each step, the RNN updates its hidden state by combining the new input with information from the previous state.
-This creates a contextual understanding that develops over time.
+This recurrent connection does something powerful: it allows the network to maintain a persistent state that works like a compressed summary of everything it has seen so far.
+At each step, the RNN updates its hidden state by combining new input with information from the previous state.
+Context builds.
+Understanding develops over time.
+The network remembers.

 Comparison: Feedforward vs Recurrent Networks